stanford-rc/globus.stanford.edu/client/install.md

 {% include info-box.html
    icon="globe"
    header="Network Access Required"
    content="Globus Connect Personal needs to be able to make outbound Internet connections.
-Connections must be allowed out to 54.237.254.192/29 port 2223 (for control traffic), and to any Internet host on TCP ports 50000-51000 (for data transfer)."
+Connections must be allowed out to 54.237.254.192/29 port 2223 (for control traffic), and to any Internet host on TCP ports 50000-51000 (for data transfer).
+Connections must also be allowed to AWS S3 on TCP port 443 (HTTPS), for the new version check to succeed."
 %}

 {% include info-box.html